-Regarding Dr. Randall's note that Dr. Morley agreed there were no clinical findings, this is questionable at best.
-On December 16, 2007, and December 19, 2007, Dr. Morley responded to the carrier's inquiry, advising that he disagreed with the findings of the IME.
-Since I do not see a letter sent to Dr. Harris confirming their telephone discussion, I would speaking with Dr. Morley to determine if this is a misrepresentation of his conclusions and discuss all the clinical findings supporting the diagnosis.
+Regarding Dr. Randall's note that Dr. Martin agreed there were no clinical findings, I cannot help but wonder whether or not this assertion is actually legitimate.
+On December 16, 2007, and December 19, 2007, Dr. Martin responded to the carrier's inquiry, advising that he disagreed with the findings of the IME.
+Since I do not see a letter sent to Dr. Harris confirming their telephone discussion, I would suggest a letter from Dr. Martin indicating that it was not correct and pointing out all the clinical findings supporting the diagnosis.

 Dr. Finn made much of the fact that there was no clinical finding of RSD during his one hour and twenty minute visit with Ms. Jones.
 The gold standard for diagnosing reflex sympathetic dystrophy is the International Association for the Study of Pain.
-It provides that symptoms fluctuate at times3.
+It provides that symptoms fluctuate at times.
 Therefore, the fact that she doesn't have the same symptoms every visit is not at all inconsistent with the standard of traditional reflex dystrophy.
 It is of interest to note that the records of Dr. Harris provided to Dr. Finn by the carrier began in July 2004, even though Ms. Jones treated with Dr. Harris since 2001.
 Dr. Finn acknowledged in his report that those records are important, yet there is no evidence they were supplied.
-Why not?
-Why didn't he ask for them?
-Doctors have a duty to reach conclusions only after they have the relevant facts.
-In fact, his own code of ethics, the link which I forwarded to you earlier by email, compels him to make an effort to obtain that information in a forensic case.
+What were they hiding?
 Could it be those earlier records contain objective clinical evidence of RSD?

 Often times, the defense expert will claim that nothing is wrong with an individual by avoiding any kind of accurate physical examination.
 That appears to be what we are dealing with currently.
-Rather than Dr. Finn's blatant suppositions, a simple measurement using a tape measure, comparing left to right would have provided clear, objective data of asymmetry.
+Rather than Dr. Finn's blatant suppositions, a simple measurement of Ms. Jones's hand would have provided clear, objective data of symmetry.
 However, he failed to perform this simple examination.
 One can infer the reason he did not do so was his fear of identifying the obvious asymmetry.
-Remember, WNL doesn't always mean "within normal limits."
-It is also referred to by doctors in the profession as "We never looked."

-I find it interesting to note that he failed to measure the temperature of the extremity question, which could be accomplished with a simple laser thermometer, which can be purchased for as little as \$31.00, is non-invasive and does not require touching the extremity.
-See:
+I find it interesting to note that he failed to measure the temperature of the extremity question, which could be accomplished with a simple laser thermometer, which can be purchased for as little as ninety dollars (\$90.00), is non-invasive and does not require touching the extremity.
+When the laser thermometer is aimed at the body parts of a person with RSD, you can see there is a clear temperature difference.
+(I suggest you actually buy one... you can get by just "google" laser thermometer.
+An example can be found at www.montanatest.com).